Indonesia's Legal System

 Hierarchy Theory

-Hierarchy theory, introduced by Hans Kelsen, is a theory concerning the level of legal norms (stufentheorie) which argued that legal norms are tiered and layered in a hierarchical structure.
-On the top of this structure exists the hypothetical basic norm, otherwise known as ‘grundnorm’, from which every other law in the lower tier emanates from.
-As the point of origin, the basic norm does not rest upon any other norms to support its legitimacy.
+Hierarchy theory, introduced by Hans Kelsen, is a theory concerning the level of legal norms (Stufentheorie) which argued that these norms are tiered and layered in a hierarchical structure.
+On the top of this structure exists the hypothetical basic norm, otherwise known as ‘Grundnorm’, from which every other law in the lower tier emanates from.
+As the point of origin, this basic norm does not rest upon any other norms to support its legitimacy.
 Therefore, in this theory, a pyramid of norms exists with the arrangement of the basic norm – higher norm – lower norm.

-This pyramid structure (stufentheorie), which was Hans Kelsen’s most prominent theory, was further developed by one of his students, Hans Nawiasky.
-Nawiasky's theory is called theorie von stufenufbau der rechtsordnung.
-The arrangement of norms according to the theory are as follows
+This pyramid structure (Stufentheorie), which was Hans Kelsen’s most prominent theory, was further developed by one of his students, Hans Nawiasky.
+Nawiasky's theory is called Theorie Von Stufenufbau Der Echtsordnung.
+According to this theory, the arrangement of norms are as follows:

 -